 Internet Explorer is not supported for this application.
 For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

-Dental Care for Alzheimer's Patients
+Dental Care for Dementia and Alzheimer's Patients

 Learn more about dental care for those with dementia and Alzheimer's.

-Dementia, Alzheimer's Oral Health
+Dementia, Alzheimer's and Oral Health

 Dementia is the general term used to describe a decline in mental ability that interferes with daily life.
-It is caused by damage to brain cells and there are many conditions that may cause it.
+It is caused by damage to brain cells, and there are many conditions that may cause it.
 Alzheimer's disease is the most common cause of dementia.
 It is a progressive and eventually devastating brain disorder caused by complex brain changes and cell damage that worsens over time.
 It causes problems with memory, thinking and behavior.

 Daily Oral Care for a Person with Alzheimer's